tx00-web-en/Learning-Material-And-Tasks/material/git-activity.md

 - Create a pull request.
 - Merge the newly created branches with the main branch.

-Additionally, we will cover the two questions asked on Wednesday:
+Additionally, we will cover these two questions:

 1. Whether to use  `git merge` or  `git rebase`.
 2. What to do if someone accidentally pushes directly to the main branch instead of making a pull request, including how to use `git revert` to handle this situation.